vignettes/BtraitData.Rmd

 A taxonomic tree that comprises the taxonomic information for all taxa in the trait databases and in the density databases is included in database Taxonomy.

-The names of the taxa in all databases has been checked with the worms database, using R-package worms (Holstein, 2018).
+The names of the taxa in all databases has been checked with the WoRMS database, using R-package worrms (Chanberlain and Vanhoorne, 2023).

 A number of traits are present in both the cefas and nioz datasets; they are